 2) Training and support services to healthcare professionals (first aid responders, doctors and nurses in both urban and rural clinics), to improve first aid of snakebite as well as treatment for severe cases.
 The focus will be on symptomatic treatment wherever possible due to the difficulties that can be encountered with supply, storage, control, costs and administration of anti-venom.

 3) Creating outreach programs for schools across the country where snakes will be brought to classrooms for demonstrations, talks and workshops.
 The focus will be on what to do if someone encounters a snake, and reinforcing that snakes do not need to be killed when seen.

 Ken and his team aim to raise money through the NGO “Raise-A-Smile” by crowdfunding, individual donations, and collaboration with industries that require snake training for health and safety such as mines, farms and construction.

 The goal of this project is to to work to get proper data about snakebite in the country and approach WHO for funding of antivenom and training.
 They will then be able to build a database of hospitals in the country with staff that are properly trained in snakebite treatment of local snakes.
 They will also be able to build a database with facilities that provide care for all types of snakebite in Zambia.
 The same database will be replicated for the snake handlers, to reduce incidences of snakebites by having trained professionals around the country able to catch and relocate snakes.

 Support Snake Conservation

-Ken’s project is a recipient of the 2018 Save The Snakes Support Grant Program.
+HHISS’s project is a recipient of the 2018 Save The Snakes Support Grant Program.
 Save The Snakes Support Grants are made possible because of the generosity of compassionate people and organizations who are inspired and dedicated to protect threatened snake populations and mitigate human-snake conflict around the world.
 Please donate today to help us continue to fund projects like Ken’s snake conservation project in Zambia.
 Thank you for your support.